-Q. Not all OOHPs are Scheme Employing Authorities.
-How will I know which are?
+Not all OOHPs are Employing Authorities (EAs).
+How to find out which ones are

-A. Please refer to Annex B that lists OOHPs with EA status.
+Please refer to Annex B that lists OOHPs with NHS Pension Scheme EA status.

-Q. Who is a GP Provider's/non-GP Provider's 'host board' in NHS Pension terms?
+Who a GP provider's/non-GP provider's 'host board' is in NHS Pension Scheme terms

-A. It is the body that commissions the GMS/PMS/APMS/sPMS contract.
+It is the body that commissions the GMS/PMS/APMS contract.

-Q. What legislative requirement is placed upon a LHB or NHS England's representatives in respect of validating the certificate?
+The legislative requirements placed upon a LHB or NHS England's agents in respect of validating the Certificate

-A. The NHSPS Regulations place no specific legal requirement to validate all the figures declared on the Certificate.
-The declaration that PCSE or the LHB are required to sign is worded to recognise that some of the income declared on the Certificate will have come from other sources.
+The NHS Pension Scheme Regulations place no specific legal requirement for them to validate all the figures declared on the Certificate.
+The declaration signed by PCSE or the LHB recognises that some of the income declared will have come from other sources.

-Q. Where should the Certificate be sent after it has been validated?
+Where to send the Certificate after it has been validated

-A. PCSE or the LHB keeps the original.
-The Provider (or their accountant) must retain a copy.
+PCSE or the LHB keeps the original.
+The provider (or their accountant) must retain a copy.
 From 2016/17 PCSE use their online contact form to submit certificates.
-Please see the early part of the guidance notes for details of this.
+Please refer to PCSE's website for more information.

-General Status Questions
+General GP Status Information